IBM/ibm-common-service-operator/docs/install.md

 ## 4.Install Individual Common Services

 Install individual common services by creating an OperandRequest.
+All these common services will be deployed into the namespace `ibm-common-services`, which cannot be changed.

 ```yaml
 apiVersion: operator.ibm.com/v1alpha1